Antipurity/sensor-network/docs/ROADMAP.md

                 - ⋯ `Visualize.all()({data, cellShape})`, which returns a `<canvas>` on which green=1 black=0 red=-1 4×4 pixels are drawn, with empty pixels between reward/user/name and data.
             - ⋯ Shuffle cells.
             - ⋯ Add `-error…error` random numbers to `data`, if there is error.
             - ⋯ To save feedback of even non-noData cells, a transform that splits such cells into `noData` and `noFeedback` cells.
+(Also set `cell[1]` to -1 for no-feedback and 1 for no-data, to put past-like actions first and adaptation second.)
             - ⋯ Limiter: by-FPS, by-bandwidth.
             - ⋯ Try an echo-state network, and see whether that makes `Sound` better or worse.
                 - ⋯ Also find a music GAN, and train an RNN-from-observations that maximizes the discriminator's score.
 (Procedural music.)